dsagman/picat/readme_v2.md

 But `solve_all(MyVariable)` gives a `** Error  : function_used_as_predicate:import(cp,solve_all / 2)`.
 You need to write something like `Sols = solve_all(MyVariable)`.

-Note the reason for the difference is that before calling `solve`, `Vars` is a domain variable that has the shape of the solution.
-Solving binds `Vars` to the solution, so it is a predicate.
-All the solutions is a list, which is not the same shape as a single solution, and therefore needs to be assigned to a new variable.
+Note the reason for the difference is that before calling `solve`, `Vars` is a domain variable.
+Solving binds `Vars` to the solution, so it is a predicate. `solve` is also non-deterministic and can generate additional solutions via the use of `fail`.
+(See `append/4` below for an example of using `fail`.)

-Don't worry if this doesn't make perfect sense yet.
-Personally this took me quite some time to understand.
-hakank: And I'm not sure I understand what you mean by "shape of the solution" in this context.
-hakank: In my view, the difference between solve/1-2 and solve_all/1-2 is more that solve/2 is non-deterministic and generates one solution and then might generate another solution in a failure context (e.g. when using fail/0). solve_all/1-2 collects all the possible solutions and returns them as a list of MyVariable.
-Though, I'm not sure if that's much clearer...
+`solve_all` is deterministic and can generate one or more solutions and collects these into a list, which cannot be unified with `Vars`, a single solution, and therefore needs to be assigned to a new variable.

+For me, I think about this from a Haskell/strongly-typed language perspective. `MyVariable` above is a single variable. `Sols` is a list of type `[MyVariable]`.
+Whether this helps you also, or adds to the confusion, I cannot say.
+Just remember to read the manual and see if it uses a `=` in the definition.

 ### `=>` vs `=` and conditions

-Functions and predicates can be defined with `=` if they are simply a unifiation or `=>` if there are multiple clauses in the body.
-Also, when using `=>` you can add a condition after the assignment of the result.
+Functions can be defined with `=` if they are simply a single expression or `=>` if there are multiple clauses in the body.
+When using `=>` you can add a condition after the assignment of the result.
 For example.

-hakank: Predicates cannot not be defined with "=", it's only for defining functions.
-The use of => here is to add a body to a function, but since it has a return value it's a function.
-hakank: Do you mention somewhere the ?=>/2 variant for defining non-deterministic predicates?
+(The non-deterministic/backtracking `?=>` is described [here](#non-determinism--and-more-table).)

 ```
 main =>